 Doing light exercises like walking or yoga can help you feel less pain by increasing blood flow and releasing feel-good chemicals.

 Stick to a healthy diet with lots of fruits, veggies, and whole grains.
-Avoid too much caffeine, alcohol, or salty food, which can make cramps worse.
+Avoid caffeine, alcohol, or highly salty food, which can make cramps worse.

 Consider using hormonal birth control like pills or patches to regulate your periods and make them less painful.